CEDL2017/homework0/README.md

 He was at the Technical University of Berlin, at the University of Colorado at Boulder, and at the Technical University of Munich.

+Sepp Hochreiter is broadly active within his field: he launched the Bioinformatics Working Group at the Austrian Computer Society; he is founding board member of different bioinformatics start-up companies; he was program chair of the conference Bioinformatics Research and Development, he is a conference chair of the conference Critical Assessment of Massive Data Analysis; and he is editor, program committee member, and reviewer for international journals and conferences.

 ## The field of expertise
-### Sepp Hochreiter
-has made numerous contributions in the fields of machine learning and bioinformatics.
+Sepp Hochreiter has made numerous contributions in the fields of machine learning and bioinformatics.

 ## Scientific contributions
 ### LSTM